BoB-WebFuzzing/WTFuzzer/php8/docs/parameter-parsing-api.md

 * `!` - the parameter it follows can be of specified type or NULL.
 If NULL is passed, and the output for such type is a pointer, then the output pointer is set to a native NULL pointer.
-For 'b', 'l' and 'd', an extra argument of type bool* must be passed after the corresponding bool*, zend_long* or double* arguments, respectively.
-A non-zero value will be written to the bool if a PHP NULL is passed.
+For 'b', 'l' and 'd', an extra argument of type zend_bool* must be passed after the corresponding bool*, zend_long* or double* arguments, respectively.
+A non-zero value will be written to the zend_bool if a PHP NULL is passed.
   For `f` use the ``ZEND_FCI_INITIALIZED(fci)`` macro to check if a callable has been provided and ``!ZEND_FCI_INITIALIZED(fci)`` to check if a PHP NULL is passed.